-The company has been putting in the hours on the A100 GPU, for what should hopefully be a 20x improvement in computing power.
+The company has also been putting in the hours on the A100 GPU, for what should hopefully be a 20x improvement in computing power.
 With the explosive growth in cloud computing, AI is increasingly integral and important.
 Whether it’s Amazon building grocery stores that enable instant purchasing when you throw something in your cart, or IoT devices littering your home, or even self-driving cars, more and more computing power is needed.
-7nm Ampere architecture, as well as the 3rd generation Tensor Cores, are a huge part of that.
+7nm Nvidia Ampere architecture, as well as the 3rd generation Tensor Cores, are a huge part of that.

 Any business needing such hefty computing power should be able to take advantage of the data center GPU, like the DGX A100 which is a rack of eight A100 GPUs costing $1 million.
 In fact, Google Compute Engine already has.
 It’s possible that Microsoft, Dell and Amazon have already bought in or will soon.